-New Litter of nine AKC black and tan puppies born on October 20, 2013.
-Two females remain available.
-The large and loving parents are Lilly of the Valley and Pride.
+New Litter of 11 Puppies born on January 27, 2014 - Ready Now.
+The large AKC parents are Whistling Dixie and Pride.
 Tails docked, dew claws removed, and shots/dewormings kept current.
-Pedigrees and health warantty provided.
+Pedigrees and health warranty provided.
 Outgoing and very playful, most will possess very easy to maintain coats.
+One female remains available.
+Photo below taken on April 17, 2014.
 Please feel free to call us at 307 754-3426 for more info.
-Photos below of the remaining gals taken on January 9, 2014.
-Photos of Girl 3 (left pics) and pic of Girl 4 (right).
+This will be our last litter for a long time.

-New Litter including rare reds born on November 24 - ready now.
+Litter born on November 24 - ready now.
 Health warranty and pedigrees provided.
 Very outgoing and playful, the parents are Shasta and Wyoming Cowboy.
-One red and two black & tan females remain available.
+Two black & tan females remain available.
 Please feel free to contact us at 307 754-3426 for more info.
-Photos below taken February 9, 2013.
+Photos below taken February 9, 2014.
+Updated pics should be posted by April 19, 2014.

 Photos Shasta Girl 1 (above) and Girl 2 (below)